-In line with the educational vision, academic staff members are involved in both research (40% of time) and teaching (60%).
+In line with the educational vision, academic staff members are involved in both research (40% of time) and teaching (60% of time).
 About 80% of ESE's academic staff is affiliated with Tinbergen Institute (TI) or the Erasmus Research Institute of Management (ERIM), or both.
+The self-evaluation report states that the combination of research and teaching ensures that new developments in the field of economics are incorporated in teaching.
+Examples are the incorporation of sustainability topics in the curriculum, such as a workshop Sustainable Finance and Business Ethics, the course Advanced Development Economics and the seminar Sustainable Firm Strategy.
+Another example is the start of the two new master specialisations Data Science and Marketing Analytics as of 2018-2019, and Economics of Sustainability which is offered as of 2021-2022.